RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 **The Bankdemo Project**

-Your project is pre-configured so that the build process creates the output files in a location that is used by the Enterprise Server logical server.
+Your project is preconfigured so that the build process creates the output files in a location that is used by the Enterprise Server logical server.
 To check which folder will include the built files:

 1. In the Application Explorer view, right-click the Bankdemo project and click **Properties**.
 2. Expand **Rocket Software \> Build Configurations** and then click **Link**.